Ndidi Nnoli-Edozien: Career

 In 2012, Nnoli-Edozien was nominated by the International Finance Corporation as a Director of AB Microfinance Nigeria.
 She was appointed by the Federal Ministry of Communication Technology as part of a team member convened by the Honourable Minister of ICT to draft a comprehensive ICT policy for Nigeria.

-In 2011, she joined the Central Organizing Committee of the Nigerian Economic Summit Group (NESG) and accepted to become a member of the National Committee on Job Creation in Nigeria which was chaired by Aliko Dangote and inaugurated to develop an action plan for job creation in Nigeria.
+In 2011, she joined the Central Organizing Committee of the Nigerian Economic Summit Group and accepted to become a member of the National Committee on Job Creation in Nigeria which was chaired by Aliko Dangote and inaugurated to develop an action plan for job creation in Nigeria.

 Nnoli-Edozien served as the African Representative of the Bank für Orden und Mission, Germany from November 2004 to December 2005.
 In 2001, Nnoli-Edozien founded the Micro-enterprise Development Co-operation, MDC is a platform for evaluating international best practices in micro-finance for building self-reliant and sustainable financial intermediaries that nurture and grow small businesses into viable and socially responsible service providers.

 In 1999, Nnoli-Edozien founded the Growing Businesses Foundation as a platform to support enterprise development at the Bottom of the Pyramid in Nigeria.